 As the days shorten, Lyveden offers the perfect opportunity to experience the changing seasons and to make the most of the late autumn sunshine.
 Whether you take a short stroll through the woods or simply stop to admire the autumnal landscape from the viewing mounts and terrace, there’s a welcome splash of autumn colour around every corner.

 During the autumn months a visit to our restored Elizabethan orchard is a must.
 From late September onwards, the fruit on our heritage trees will begin ripening.
 Carefully picked by our team of outdoor volunteers, there are lots of rare heritage varieties of apple, pear, plum and gage that you won't find up any supermarket aisle.
-You'll find a selection of fruit for sale at the Visitor Centre.

 As our restored orchard is full of rare heritage varieties it needs a little extra TLC (Tender Loving Conservation).
 Our outdoor team pick the fruit to ensure minimal damage so that the orchard can continue to establish itself.

 After the remaining apples are picked, the orchard becomes a vision of red, yellow and gold as the leaves begin to turn.
 The leaves in the orchard are followed by the trees in east wood, west wood and our solitary oak tree in early October.
 At Lyveden, the start of autumn is signalled first by the changing colour of the hawthorn hedge along the entrance track.

 As you stroll around the grounds let the mown grass paths guide you through Tresham's pleasure garden, catching glimpses of the autumnal leaves reflected in the waters of the moat.